dominiccoey/essays/elbo/index.md

 ---
 layout: page
 title: "All hail the ELBO"
-subtitle: "Why you should care about the evidence lower bound
+subtitle: "Why you should care about the evidence lower bound"
 permalink: /elbo/
 ---
 #### May 23, 2025